You want to know the best way to build muscle in the shortest time possible.

 Monday: Upper Body

 Friday: Lower Body

-The third option is something called the push/pull/legs split.
+The fourth option is something called the push/pull/legs split.
 You train either four or five days a week, doing the pushing movements (chest, shoulders, and triceps) on Monday and the pulling movements (back and biceps) on Tuesday.

 Then you take a day off before training legs on Thursday, followed by another day off on Friday.
 On Saturday you go back to the beginning and do the push workout again.

 Day 2: Back, Biceps

 Day 4: Legs

 So you train for two days, take a day off, followed by one day of training, followed by another day off.
 Each muscle group is trained every fifth day.
 Because you don’t train on the same days each week, you’ll need a very flexible schedule to pull this one off.